OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

 A function's dependencies should be passed into the constructor and stored in fields.
 If a function depends on other functions, it should use the function's interface type, not its implementation type.

+Functions can also declare constructor arguments for configuration parameters.
+Values for these parameters must be specified when configuring a view that uses the function (see here [TODO link to view config docs]).

 Function construction
 ~~~~~~~~~~~~~~~~~~~~~
 Function instances are created by the OpenGamma engine.
 The engine locates or creates everything needed by the